Why Fossil-SCM is an excellent choice for introductory programming courses

 Single file repositoryFossil stores all files in a database that is a single file on disk.
 This makes distributing the repository a piece of cake.
 No need to zip up a repository.
 Just send the Fossil file which contains all source files, wiki pages, and trouble tickets!
 Instructors can see the full history of the homework assignment, including trouble tickets and wiki pages.

 The one feature that GIT proponents will always raise is the speed of GIT.
-While it is true that GIT was optimized for performance and GIT is probably faster than Fossil, that is unlikely to be the reason for choosing GIT over Fossil for beginning programmers.
+While it is true that GIT was optimized for performance and GIT is probably faster than Fossil, that is unlikely to be the primary reason for choosing GIT over Fossil for beginning programmers.
 For some performance numbers, check out this page over at the fossil site.
 I figure if they can store SQLite and NetBSD in Fossil, it's good enough for my needs.

 Why not use Git?At this point, you might conclude that all of this could be done with git and a combination of add on products.
 While this is true, fossil is just quicker and easier to get started with.
 Once you've learned Fossil, learning git is just not that big a deal.
 You will have learned the essentials of distributed version control and the differences between fossil and git are details.
 Git does have lots of tutorials and some of your more advanced students may already be using it.
 That's fine - they too will benefit from learning another DVCS.